 A Proposal to Create Future Holocaust Memorials Webart as a Call to Action: Global Reach in a Networked Planet.

-In the tradition of Guernica extended into our networked times, Mel Alexenberg has created a work of webart www.futureholocaustmemorials.org as a call to action to prevent a second Holocaust before Ahmadinejad executes his plan to “wipe Israel off the map” with a nuclear bomb that is Iran’s prelude to global conquest in the service of a mad ideology.
+In the tradition of Picasso's Guernica extended into our networked times, Mel Alexenberg has created a work of blogart www.futureholocaustmemorials.blogspot.com as a call to action to prevent a second Holocaust before Iran executes its plan to “wipe Israel off the map” with a nuclear bomb that is Iran’s prelude to global conquest in the service of a mad ideology.
 To awaken an indifferent world, he proposes creating in advance memorials to honor the millions of men, women, and children murdered in a second Holocaust.

 The global reach of a networked planet gives artists unprecedented power to express their moral outrage as a worldwide call to action to confront hatred, bigotry, racism, terrorism, genocide, and cults of death and destruction.